Google Analytics 4 for Shopify: complete setup guide 2026

 Bundle purchases (cross-sell success)

-Step 5: Build smart audience segments
+Step 5: Building smart audience segments

 What are audiences in GA4?
 Audiences are dynamic customer segments that automatically update based on behavior, such as cart abandoners, VIP customers, or high-intent shoppers.
 You build them via Admin → Audiences → New audience and use them for retargeting in Google Ads.